bazelbuild/bazel/site/docs/bazel-and-java.md

 - `VANILLA_TOOLCHAIN_CONFIGURATION`: no additional features, supports all JDKs
 - `JVM8_TOOLCHAIN_CONFIGURATION`: all features, JDK version 8
 - `PREBUILT_TOOLCHAIN_CONFIGURATION`: same as default, but only use prebuilt tools (`ijar`, `singlejar`)
-- `NONPREBUILT_TOOLCHAIN_CONFIGURATION`: same as default, but all tools are build from sources (this may be useful on operating system with different libc)
+- `NONPREBUILT_TOOLCHAIN_CONFIGURATION`: same as default, but all tools are built from sources (this may be useful on operating system with different libc)